 Never take electricity for granted.
 Contractors and technicians work daily with electricity and generally feel comfortable with its risks.
 Yet, every year, electricity causes serious burns, injuries, and, in the worst cases, death.

 Although high-voltage systems pose the greatest risk, electrical accidents can occur while working with lower voltage.
 Don't let your guard down when working with electricity.
 Examine the electrical system and its condition before starting the work.
 Beware of any damaged equipment, wiring, surfaces, or wet areas that can lead to electric shock.

 Service technicians commonly make the mistake of turning off the wrong disconnect switch.
-Make sure to check the circuit with a voltmeter and be certain that the power is off.
+Make sure to check the circuit with a voltmeter and be certain that the power off.
 Also, be sure to perform lock and tag procedures before starting work.